rjzeref/Bash-Monitor/README.md

-# 🚀 My Bash Project 🖥️
+# 🚀 Bash Utility 🖥️

 This project is a **Bash application** that provides various **system monitoring and organizing functionalities**.
 It includes scripts for organizing files, monitoring system resources, and tracking user activity. 🛠️